Site-specific architecture: Frank Lloyd Wright

 Frank Lloyd Wright (1867-1959) was an American architect famed for his revolutionary designs in the 20th century, 8 of his designs including, Fallingwater, the Guggenheim Museum and Unity Temple are listed as UNESCO World Heritage sites.
 Lloyd Wright was known largely for the coining of the term 'organic architecture' which saw the cohesion of environment and buildings using texture, earthy tones and a sensitive attention to materials in architectural design.
 Throughout his career Lloyd Wright published several articles and books expanding upon the philosophy of organic architecture and the importance in the relationship between a site, building and time, "No house should ever be on a hill or on anything.
 It should be of the hill.
 Belonging to it.
 Hill and house should live together, each the happier for the other" (Lloyd Wright, 1932, p 168).
-Lloyd Wrights approach towards architecture was not aesthetic nor stylistic but rather philosophical, he designed in alignment with the principles of site-specific architecture principles to create a space in which blends seamlessly with its surroundings.
+Lloyd Wrights approach towards architecture was not aesthetic nor stylistic but rather philosophical, he designed in alignment with the principles of site-specific architecture to create a space in which blends seamlessly with its surroundings.